 But there are a few outliers.
 Some countries that already heavily restrict the freedom of their people have also limited the use of VPNs.
 For instance, the likes of Belarus and North Korea have completely banned the use of VPNs, and some other countries, such as India, China, and Russia, have restricted their use.

 Obviously, a VPN isn’t a gateway to illegal activities just because it protects one’s privacy.
 No VPN providers encourage committing crimes while connected to a VPN service.
 Besides that, one tool isn’t going to protect criminal VPN users from legal trouble, as law enforcement has many tools to track and catch perpetrators.

 Where is it illegal to use a VPN?

-While most of the world enjoys easy access to VPNs, a handful of countries face a tougher challenge.
+While most of the world enjoys easy access to VPNs, a handful of countries have made VPNs illegal or at least restricted.

 Belarus started blocking Tor and VPNs back in 2015, and the recent upheaval over fraudulent elections keeps the regime motivated to maintain the block.

 Initially, Iraq banned or blocked VPN use to fight ISIS, but the restrictions haven’t eased yet, especially with internal turmoil in the country.

 While North Korea has its own intranet and uses regular internet to evade financial sanctions, one of the most totalitarian countries is unsurprisingly hostile to VPNs.